oracle/weblogic-kubernetes-operator/docs-source/content/userguide/overview/k8s-setup.md

      oci = "<path_to_provider_binary>/terraform-provider-oci"
    }
    ```
-4. Ensure that you have [kubectl][Kubectl] installed if you plan to interact with the cluster locally.
+4. Ensure that you have [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/) installed if you plan to interact with the cluster locally.

 #### Quick Start